DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Within the first few weeks, we'll remind you once more of the differences between the two pathways.
 Ultimately, you'll sit exactly the same exam paper, you'll go on exactly the same trips & will likely have exactly the same teachers.
 The one & only difference is within Year 2, where for a substantial period of time, students will study their optional topic of either Crime & Deviance or World Sociology (also known as International Development).

 We will need you to be on the correct pathway within the first few weeks of Yr1 though.
 If you're still unsure, a member of the sociology team will be happy to chat with you about the different pathways at enrolment.

 There are endless careers linked with Sociology (please see below) however, we're eager to ensure you develop a range of 'transferable skills' that you can draw upon throughout the rest of your career, regardless of whether Sociology becomes your chosen career path or not.

 Specific careers linked to Sociology (Crime) include:

-•Youth worker/social worker, marketing/market research, crime analyst, police officer, probation service, law firms, human rights advocacy, welfare rights advisors, criminal justice system, education (teaching), researcher, refugee support (& many, many more).
+•Youth worker/social worker, marketing/market researcher, crime analyst, police officer, probation service, law firms, human rights advocacy, welfare rights advisors, criminal justice system, education (teaching), researcher, refugee support (& many, many more).

 There are lots of universities that offer Sociology.
 It's a hugely popular degree course.

-Oxford, London School of Economics (LSE), Edinburgh, University of Essex, Lancaster, Warwick are all in the top 50 globally for Sociology.
+Oxford, London School of Economics (LSE), Edinburgh, University of Essex, Lancaster and Warwick are all in the top 50 globally for Sociology.

 •More locally, the University of Worcester & the University of Gloucestershire are strong options for Sociology too.

-We'll give you much more information & support with all things universites once you're on board with us.
+We'll give you much more information & support with all things universities once you're on board with us.